-Office Hours: Friday, 12:30 p.m. - 2:00 p.m.
+Office Hours: M & W. 5:00 p.m. - 6:00 p.m.

-Teaching Assistant: Ashley Chang E-mail: ac2695@stern.nyu.edu
+Teaching Assistant: TBD E-mail: TBD

 Office Hours: TBD

 Course Overview:

 Making educated decisions today by forecasting operating and financial performance is a critical exercise for owners, managers, consultants, investment bankers, creditors, equity and credit analysts, and investors such as private equity groups, hedge funds, institutional investors and individuals.
 As we are ineluctably constrained by our inability to predict the future, financial projections are rarely perfect.
 Nonetheless, we endeavor to model several scenarios predicated on historical and anticipated results to derive various conclusions.
 There are myriad variables which can certainly be incorporated into projections.
 However, the best financial model is always the one that is stable and robust, yet simple and easy to build, navigate and audit.